gl-inet/docs3.x/docs/troubleshooting/repeat_failure.md

 # Repeat Failure

-In some cases, when the router scan the 2.4G wifi signal, you may find you are not able to see some SSIDs, this situation may caused by wifi channel.
+In some cases, when the router scan the 2.4G Wi-Fi signal, you may find you are not able to see some SSIDs, this situation may caused by Wi-Fi channel.
-Our routers use channel 1 to 11 for 2.4GHz wifi by default, when the wifi you want to repeat is in 12 or 13 channel, the router would not be able to see or repeat it.
+Our routers use channel 1 to 11 for 2.4GHz Wi-Fi by default, when the Wi-Fi you want to repeat is in 12 or 13 channel, the router would not be able to see or repeat it.

 However, you can change **Country Code** in LuCI to get full channel.(Don't support GL-MT300N-V2)

 ---

 <ol type="1">
 <li>
 	<p>Log in your router by 192.168.8.1.</p>